shakirjameel/the-cf-workshop/doc/goal.md

 - Vegas Principle - Cloud Formation works will stack as a whole.
 (Stack is a collection of resources in an integrated fashion)
 - Cloud Formation makes sure that all the resource in the stack are in active state, if it fails to do so even for one resurce, it will delete the stack.
 - The above statement also holds true in the case of updates.

+In Rollback will it make sure every extra resource is deleted?
+S3 cannot be deleted if it has files/versioning
+In such cases Cloud Formation reports such issues later We can have a explicit deletion policy as to all but one/or more resources that need not be deleted